SimonStnn/pop-a-loon/docs/Architecture.md

 log.info('This is an info message');
 log.warn('This is a warning message');
 log.error('This is an error message');
+log.softwarn(
-log.softwarn('Like the warning message but doesn\'t throw an actual warning in the console');
+  "Like the warning message but doesn't throw an actual warning in the console" );
+log.softerror(
-log.softerror('Like the error message but doesn\'t throw an actual error in the console');
+  "Like the error message but doesn't throw an actual error in the console" );
 ```

 This manager also includes log functionallity from the console namespace.
 Like `log.time`, `log.timeEnd`, `log.group`, `log.groupEnd`, ….